 There are some real benefits in starting orthodontic treatment when children are much younger.
 The children usually don’t have to wear braces for a long period of time during those awkward teenage years.
 It is also much easier to expand the palate and allow room for all of the adult teeth to have the proper space to come in.
 In most of those cases, young children will not get braces, however they will have their palates expanded by an appliance.
 This will make their arches wider.
 It allows space in the mouth for all of the child’s adult teeth to properly grow.

-Our office in Gladstone MO has developed relationships with some excellent orthodontists in the area and can refer you and your child to an orthodontist if an exam reveals crowded or crooked teeth, or issues with the palate.
-We can help you choose the best orthodontist that meets the needs and temperament of your child.
+Dr. Platt and Dr. Dale have developed relationships with some excellent orthodontists in the area and can refer you and your child to an orthodontist if an exam reveals crowded or crooked teeth, or issues with the palate.
+They can help you choose the best orthodontist that meets the needs and temperament of your child.

 Tips For Your Family’s Oral Health: